 Sarah Scruggs is Head Organizer at Manna, a DC-based nonprofit affordable homeownership corporation.
 Her organizing and nonprofit experience grew out of extensive work on Palestinian-Israeli issues.
 Sarah has both lived and worked in Palestine/Israel, conducting human rights reporting and civilian accompaniment with Christian Peacemaker Teams and as Communications Officer for a Palestinian youth empowerment project.
 A 2009 graduate of American University's International Peace and Conflict Resolution program, Sarah has a chapter in the recently published book Nonviolent Resistance in the Second Intifada: Activism and Advocacy.
 Prior to her graduate studies, Sarah worked as a fundraiser for Save the Children, organizing delegations to various Save the Children field programs and coordinating fundraising leadership councils throughout the United States.
 She also worked for the American Association for Palestinian Equal Rights (AAPER).

-Mike Daly is Program Coordinator at IFPB.
+Mike Daly is Managing Director at IFPB.
 He has worked with the organization since 2004.
 Before coming to IFPB, he studied in Damascus as a Fulbright Scholar, worked as a public relations consultant with the United Nations Development Programme in Ramallah, and completed a year of intensive Arabic at the American University in Cairo.
-Mike has co-led four IFPB delegations, presented at numerous conferences and workshops and taken on leadership roles in national, regional and local organizing initiatives and coalitions.
+Mike has co-led five IFPB delegations, presented at numerous conferences and workshops and taken on leadership roles in national, regional and local organizing initiatives and coalitions.